Single-crossing dominance: A preference lattice: Introduction

-In §\ref{sec:theory}, we study the \emph{(complete) lattice structure} of $(\mathcal{P},\mathord{\SC})$ by developing characterisation, existence and uniqueness results for minimum upper bounds.
-Our \hyperref[theorem:characterisation]{characterisation theorem} (§\ref{sec:theory:characterisation}) characterises the minimum upper bounds of arbitrary sets $P \subseteq \mathcal{P}$ of preferences.
-Our \hyperref[theorem:existence]{existence theorem} (§\ref{sec:theory:existence}) identifies the condition on $\gtrsim$, called \emph{crown- and diamond-freeness,} that is necessary and sufficient for every $P \subseteq \mathcal{P}$ to possess a minimum upper bound.
-(In \cref{app:appendix:cycles_chalices}, we provide a graphical characterisation of crown- and diamond-freeness in terms of the \emph{transitive reduction.}) Finally, our \hyperref[proposition:uniqueness]{uniqueness proposition} (§\ref{sec:theory:uniqueness}) asserts that every set $P \subseteq \mathcal{P}$ has a \emph{unique} minimum upper bound precisely if $\gtrsim$ is \emph{complete.} We extend our results to maximum lower bounds in \cref{app:appendix:meets}.
+In §\ref{sec:theory}, we study the \emph{lattice structure} of $(\mathcal{P},\mathord{\SC})$ by developing characterisation, existence and uniqueness results for minimum upper bounds.
+Our \hyperref[theorem:characterisation]{characterisation theorem} (§\ref{sec:theory:characterisation}) describes the minimum upper bounds of arbitrary sets $P \subseteq \mathcal{P}$ of preferences.
+Our \hyperref[theorem:existence]{existence theorem} (§\ref{sec:theory:existence}) identifies the condition on $\primgeq$, called \emph{crown- and diamond-freeness,} that is necessary and sufficient for every set $P \subseteq \mathcal{P}$ to possess a minimum upper bound.
+Finally, our \hyperref[proposition:uniqueness]{uniqueness proposition} (§\ref{sec:theory:uniqueness}) asserts that every set $P \subseteq \mathcal{P}$ has a \emph{unique} minimum upper bound precisely if $\primgeq$ is \emph{complete.} We extend our results to maximum lower bounds in \cref{app:appendix:meets}.